 They started small.
 Their first meetup was at Schuylkill River Park, where kids were welcome.
 The weather was cold, snacks were minimal, and alcohol was non-existent.
 Still, about 10 men and their children came out.

-And supporters—dads, grandfathers, uncles, stepfathers, and more—continued to come out.
+And supporters — dads, grandfathers, uncles, stepfathers, and more — continued to come out.
 To meetups at PlayArts.
-To field trips to Bartram’s Garden and John Heinz and Tinicum wildlife refuge, in partnership with groups like Asociación Puertorriquenos en Marcha (APM), Climate & Urban Systems Partnership (CUSP), and more.
+To field trips to Bartram’s Garden and John Heinz and Tinicum Wildlife Refuge, in partnership with groups like Asociación Puertorriqueños en Marcha (APM), Climate & Urban Systems Partnership, and more.

 “If we are really going to effect change, we need to make sure that we represent the totality of who we say we are, and obviously parents are of every race and ethnicity.
 It can be hard with any issue to really break outside of our silos and work together, but being inclusive and representative of the rich diversity of Philadelphia is very important to us,” Sandman says.